Watts-Lab/deliberation-assets/projects/santoro/partner_swap/v1/game/manip_checks/post_round2_manip_talkTopic.md

 type: multipleChoice
 ---

-We talked about our life stories.
+We talked about what we feel most grateful for in life.

 ---